-HOTEL - A building containing seven (7) or more sleeping rooms or suites, each with a private bathroom, for the purpose of providing overnight lodging facilities to the general public for stays of less than thirty consecutive days for compensation and usually providing on-site dining facilities, recreational services, function rooms, housekeeping, laundry and related services.
+HOTEL - A commercial operation offering multiple sleeping rooms or suites, each with a private bathroom, for the purpose of providing overnight lodging facilities to the general public for stays of less than 30 consecutive days and usually providing on-site dining facilities, recreational services, function rooms, housekeeping, laundry and related services.
 Access to guest rooms is provided through interior corridors.
-See Article XX
+See Article XX.